 Overview of the New Support at Home Classification System

-The upcoming Support at Home program replaces the current 4-level HCP system with a more detailed 8-tier classification model.
-Each tier is based on clinical need, informed by over 22,000 assessments from the Independent Assessment Tool (IAT) live trial held between April and July 2023.
+The new Support at Home program replaces the old 4-level HCP system with a more detailed 8-tier classification model.
+Each tier reflects a person’s clinical needs, based on insights from more than 22,000 assessments completed during the Independent Assessment Tool (IAT) live trial in 2023.

-At the top end, Classification 8 provides up to $78,000 per year—or around $19,500 per quarter—for individuals with complex care requirements.
-This funding is delivered quarterly, giving both providers and participants more flexibility to manage services across the year.
-Unspent funds can be carried over, up to a cap of $1,000 or 10% of the quarterly budget, whichever is higher.
+At the highest level, Classification 8 provides up to $78,000 a year—around $19,500 per quarter—for people with complex care needs.
+Funding is delivered quarterly, giving providers and participants more control over how services are planned across the year.

 Comparison with Current Level 4 Home Care Package